locka99/opcua/README.md

 ## Server

-The server implements (more or less) the OPC UA micro profile.
-Over time compliance will expand out to embedded support and possibly further.
+The server implements the OPC UA micro profile.
+Functionality is being added to cover embedded profile and possibly further.

 ### Supported services